tariqajyusuf/fidesdocs/pages/enterprise/dataflow_scanner.md

 ![Data Flow Scanner](../../public/assets/img/enterprise/system_scanner_details.png)

-Fides attempts to connect systems which send or receive data to other systems, known as *data flows.* You may apply labels to each system to represent their purpose, or the information stored within.
+Fides attempts to connect systems which send or receive data to other systems, known as *data flows.* You may apply labels to each system to represent categories of data that are moving between systems.
 Completed systems will have their status changed to **Classified**.

 ![Data Flow Scanner](../../public/assets/img/enterprise/system_scanner_complete.png)